Crunch-io/rcrunch/inst/doc/getting-started.md

 * [Computing on Crunch data](analyze.md): crosstabulation and more
 * [Filtering](filters.md): subsetting data, both in your R session and in the web interface
 * [Downloading and exporting](export.md): how to pull data from the server, both for use in R and file export
+* [Conditional variables](conditional-variables.md): how to create variables that depend on other variables